Toronto Normal School

 of Education was also located there.
 Officially named St. James Square (and located with the old Toronto St. James Ward), the school became known as "the cradle of Ontario's education system".
 The school's landmark Gothic-Romanesque building was designed by architects Thomas Ridout and Frederick William Cumberland in 1852.
 The landmark building was demolished in 1963, but architectural elements of the structure remain on the campus of Toronto Metropolitan University.

+The Toronto Normal School was relocated from St. James Square to East York in 1941.
+In 1953, the Normal School was renamed the Toronto Teachers' College and in 1974 became the Ontario Teacher Education College.
+In 1979, it was merged into the University of Toronto's Faculty of Education which, in 1996, was merged into the Ontario Institute for Studies in Education.

 Establishment

 In the 1830s, the authorities in Upper Canada first recognized the need to establish a normal school in the colony to train teachers.
 It was not until 1846, however, that Egerton Ryerson issued his landmark report entitled "Report on a System of Public Elementary Education for Upper Canada".
 In that year, the United Province of Canada passed its School Act of 1846, which provided for initial grant of $6,000 for the construction of a building and for an annual subsidy of $6,000 for maintenance of the school.

 On November 1, 1847, the Provincial Normal School, as it was first known, opened in the former Government House of Upper Canada.
 An accompanying Provincial Model School was opened in 1848, in the renovated Government House stables, was created to provide practical training scenarios.

 In 1849, the Parliament Buildings in Montreal were burned down in a riot, and the capital of the Province of Canada was relocated to Toronto.
 The colonial administration required the use of the old Government House, and the Normal School was temporarily displaced to the former Temperance Hall on Temperance Street.

+From 1848 to 1941, the Toronto Normal School operated the Toronto Model School, first at Government House, and from 1852 at St. James Square.